-Emotional Intelligence is about recognizing, understanding and managing your feelings and those of others, this family day I challenge you to recognize and discuss your emotions with your family.
+Emotional Intelligence is about recognizing, understanding and managing your feelings and those of others, this Family Day I challenge you to recognize and discuss your emotions with your family.

-After a presentation, I’m often asked if Emotional Intelligence can be taught to children.
+After a presentation, I’m often asked if Emotional Intelligence skills can be taught to children.
 YES, Emotional Intelligence can be taught to children – you simply need to introduce them to the topic at their developmental level, lead by example and have an open discussion on its impact.

 The value in teaching your child Emotional Intelligence skills

 As adults, many have difficulty with this because we weren’t taught how to do it when we were younger, and sadly, for most, it wasn’t and still isn’t part of our school’s mainstream curriculum.
-For this reason, we create habits that often stifle our method of communication and block us from understanding our own emotions let alone those of others.
+For this reason, we create habits that often stifle our method of communication and block us from understanding our own emotions, let alone those of others.

 A Family Day Emotional Intelligence Challenge